 If you can answer these questions, you have yourself a good PT for your TOK essay.

 Now that you understand what you want to write about, it is time to know how to write it.
 Preparing an essay outline helps you organize your paragraphs and points in an essay.
-Although there is no specific structure or way that is preferred when writing an outline, ensure that it ensures a good flow of ideas.
+Although no specific structure or way is preferred when writing an outline, ensure that it ensures a good flow of ideas.